event4u-app/data-helpers/starlight/src/content/docs/guides/migration-from-spatie.md

 ---
 title: Migration from Spatie Laravel Data
-description: Complete guide to migrating from Spatie Laravel Data to SimpleDTO
+description: Complete guide to migrating from Spatie Laravel Data to SimpleDto
 ---

-Complete guide to migrating from Spatie Laravel Data to SimpleDTO.
+Complete guide to migrating from Spatie Laravel Data to SimpleDto.

 ## Why Migrate?

-SimpleDTO provides a smooth migration path from Spatie Laravel Data:
+SimpleDto provides a smooth migration path from Spatie Laravel Data:

 - **Similar API** - Familiar methods and patterns
 - **More Features** - 18 conditional attributes for fine-grained control